apportable/gdb/README.md

 Apportable gdb is a fork of the [Android NDK gdb](https://android.googlesource.com/toolchain/gdb/).
 It also includes patches from the [Fennec Android fork of gdb](https://github.com/darchons/android-gdb)

+The primary differentiator of the Apportable gdb fork is the addition of Objective C debugging support.

 Building Production Version of gdb
 ----------------------------------